wp-plugins/video-embed-thumbnail-generator/readme.txt

 4. Shortcode inserted into the post content by the plugin.

 == Changelog ==

+= 4.3.5 - September 17, 2014 =
+* Fixed responsive height for videos using WordPress Default player.
+* Better fix for bug that prevented choosing thumbnails from the small video player in the new media library popup window in WordPress 4.0.

 = 4.3.4 - September 10, 2014 =
 * Updated Video.js to version 4.8.1